Ipil, Zamboanga Sibugay: Economy

-Ipil has the largest income and population in the province of Zamboanga Sibugay, and is considered to be a significant commercial and investing center in the province.
+Ipil is a significant commercial and investment center in the Zamboanga Peninsula region.
+Due to its central location, Ipil is considered the region's logistics and distribution hub.
 The town also attracts many domestic tourists within its region.
 Many businesses, regional and national, have set their foot in the town.
 This includes Budgetwise Shopping Center and Cecile's Pharmacy, both businesses tracing its roots to nearby Zamboanga City, and Gaisano Grand Malls, which has opened its first mall in the region, Gaisano Grand Ipil.